croush/ArduinoMorseCode/README.md

 The program takes a string and translates it to morse code then dispays the result in a loop.

 To Do:

-    -Extend the program to incorporate user input in some way (other than hard-coded).
+    *Extend the program to incorporate user input in some way (other than hard-coded).

-    -Find alternative ways to display morse code (other leds, christmas lights, monitor, sound?)
+    *Find alternative ways to display morse code (other leds, christmas lights, monitor, sound?)